 In some pages, the message "not possible" may be displayed in the parameter(s) cell(s) to be calculated without any prior error message.
 This is because, some intermediate tests are performed during the calculation in order to avoid unrealistically or inaccurate values.
 Unlike preliminary tests like those preventing from divisions by zero, eventual issues arising from these tests can not be displayed as a full error message and therefore appear directly in the cell(s).

-Some mismatchs can happen in the second format of calculations where any parameter can be calculated from all others.
+Some mismatchs can happen in calculation using a single table where any parameter can be calculated from all others.
 There are cases where the display accuracy is not sufficient and computation of an initial input using results from a previous calculation may lead to a different value than the original one.
 In general, the difference is small.
 However, there are cases where the difference can be large (for instance, the re-computation of the "dark current" in the "shot noise current" page with very different initial values for the "photocurrent" and "dark current").
 Higher display accuracy would solve this issue but would cause other problems in the current display modes.

-The tooltips and tutorial are available for a better understanding of the calculation.
+Links to tooltips ("about", "caution", "parameters", "glossary") are proposed for a better understanding of the calculation.
+They can be opened from the menu at the top of the calculation table(s).
 Here are their functions :

-- parameters displays a tooltip giving the definition of each parameter involved in the calculation.
+- "parameters" displays a tooltip giving the meaning of each parameter involved in the calculation.

 The tooltips appear when the user hover the mouse over its label.
 It is also possible to display a tooltip content in a separate page by clicking on its label.